giuseppeborgese/aws-course-examples/elb-deploy/Readme.md

 # Balancer blue green deployment

+This demo can be used to explain the concetps in the course Advanced Architecting Module 7 (CI/CD) slide 40-41-42

 ## Network Load Balancer
 * version 1 is working on port 80
 * version 2 is working on port 8080